SMAPPNYU/smappdragon/README.md

 map_tweet
-add a map function that lets you apply a transformation to each tweet, like easily adding a label or ideology, similar to custom filter function.
+add a map function that lets you apply a transformation to each tweet, like easily adding a label or ideology, similar to custom filter function. data added via map_tweet should be callable as a new row for csv export.

 process: